invertase/react-native-firebase/docs/in-app-messaging/usage/index.md

 cd ios/ && pod install
 ```

+Note: in-app-messaging requires a minimum android gradle plugin version of 3.5.4 to compile or you will see `AAPT` errors regarding unexpected XML with `<queries>` elements.
+However, `react-native@0.63.4` still ships with a default of 3.5.3.
+If you have not already, you must update the line `classpath("com.android.tools.build:gradle:3.5.3")`in `android/build.gradle` to a minimum of `3.5.4` for android builds to work.

 If you're using an older version of React Native without autolinking support, or wish to integrate into an existing project,
 you can follow the manual installation steps for [iOS](/in-app-messaging/usage/installation/ios) and [Android](/in-app-messaging/usage/installation/android).